Logic: an Art of Thinking, a Branch of Mathematics

 It follows that “it is necessary that demonstrative science should be from things true, first, immediate, more known than, prior to, and the causes of the conclusion” (ibid).

-In a note added to this passage, Tricot points out that “syllogism is the genre (“producer of science”) common to demonstrative, dialectical and rhetorical syllogisms; scientific is the specific difference separating demonstration from dialectical and rhetorical syllogisms” (In Aristotle, SA, I, 2, 15-25; Note 3 p.
+In a note added to this passage, Tricot points out that “syllogism is the genre (“producer of science”) common to demonstrative, dialectical and rhetorical syllogisms; scientific is the specific difference that distinguishes demonstration from dialectical and rhetorical syllogisms” (In Aristotle, SA, I, 2, 15-25; Note 3 p.
 8).
-The scientific syllogism produces categorical knowledge, the dialectical syllogism produces probable, that is criticized, knowledge where no categorical knowledge is available, and the rhetorical syllogism produces persuasive representations.
-The position of persuasion in the rhetoric of Aristotle should be understood within this framework.
+Scientific syllogism produces categorical knowledge, the dialectical syllogism produces probable, i.e. criticized, knowledge, where categorical knowledge is not available, and the rhetorical syllogism produces persuasive representations.
+The place of persuasion in Aristotle’s rhetoric should be understood within this framework.

-Traditional logical theory is based on an analysis of propositions as subject-predicate constructions, on a definition of the relations between the four forms of a general proposition and of a theory of syllogism.
+Traditional logical theory is based on an analysis of propositions as subject-predicate constructions, on a definition of the relations between the four forms of a general proposition and on a theory of syllogism.

 In the Middle Ages, Thomas Aquinas took up the Aristotelian definition of logic and defined it in relation to the reflexivity of the act of reasoning, that is “its ability to reflect upon itself”:

 An art is needed to direct the act of reasoning, so that by it a man when performing the act of reasoning might proceed in an orderly and easy manner and without error.
-And this art is logic, i.e. the science of reason.
+And this art is logic, that is, the science of reason.
 (Com.
 Post.
 An., “Foreword”)

 This definition is taken up by the Neo-Thomist tradition, especially by Maritain, who defines logic as:

-The art WHICH DIRECT THE VERY ACT OF REASON.
+The art THAT DIRECT THE VERY ACT OF REASON.

 This definition is taken up by Chenique in his Elements of Classical Logic (1975).

-The following definition stresses the normative value of “formal logic” defined as
+The following definition emphasizes the normative value of “formal logic”, which is defined as:

 A science that determines the correct (or valid) forms of reasoning.”